-For our experiments we are using a platform at the University of Tennessee.
-All experiments are performed on a cluster of 64 Xeon 3.2GHz dual-processor nodes.
-Each node of the cluster has four Gigabytes of memory and runs the Linux operating system.
+we only use $512 \,\mathrm{MB}$ of memory to further stress the impact of limited memories.
 The nodes are connected with a switched 100Mbps Fast Ethernet network.
-In order to build a master-worker platform, we arbitrarily choose one processor as the master, and the other processors become the workers.
-Finally we used MPL_WTime as timer in all experiments.
+In order to build a master-worker platform, we arbitrarily choose one processor as the master, and the other processors will serve as workers.
+Finally we used MPI_WTime as timer in all experiments.

-8.2 Algorithms
+6.2.
+Algorithms